gip58/cyclist-distance-crowdsourced/README.md

 ## Preparation of stimuli
 The source files of the video stimuli are outputted from Unity to `config.path_source`.
 To prepare them for the crowdsourced setup `python cyclist-distance-crowdsourced/preparation/process_videos.py`.
 Videos will be outputted to `config.path_stimuli`.

+## Analysis
+Analysis can be started by running python `cyclist-distance-crowdsourced/dcycl/run.py`.
+A number of CSV files used for data processing are saved in `cyclist-distance-crowdsourced/_output`.
+Visualisations of all data are saved in `cyclist-distance-crowdsourced/_output/figures/`.

 ## Troubleshooting
 ### Troubleshooting setup
 #### ERROR: cyclist-distance-crowdsourced is not a valid editable requirement